RajaramAjay/AI-Search-Pipeline/README.md

 ## Contributing
 Contributions are welcome!
 Fork the repository, create a feature branch, and submit a pull request with tests and documentation.
 See `CONTRIBUTING.md` (to be added) for guidelines.

-## License
-MIT License

 ## Contact
-For enterprise inquiries or support, open an issue on GitHub or contact [your-email@example.com].
+For enterprise inquiries or support, open an issue on GitHub or contact [ajay.rajaram99@gmail.com].